ryan-ressmeyer/medicine/README.md

 ### SpikeInterface Integration

-Once you have installed MEDiCINe, you can use it to do motion correction in a SpikeInterface data processing pipeline.
+Once you have installed the `medicine-neuro` package, you can use it to do motion correction in a SpikeInterface data processing pipeline.
 SpikeInterface peak detection methods require the `numba` package (`$ pip install numba`).
 Here is an example SpikeInterface pipeline with peak extraction and motion correction using MEDiCINe motion estimation:
 ```
 from pathlib import Path
 from medicine import run as run_medicine